-The concept of cash flow is certainly easy for qualified accountants to understand, yet explaining this concept to non-financial business owners can be challenging for all parties at the best of times.
+The concept of cash flow is certainly easy for qualified accountants Bristol to understand, yet explaining this concept to non-financial business owners can be challenging for all parties at the best of times.

 All accountancy practices need to make a concerted effort to step back and explain to new and existing clients the importance of cash flow, and offer advice on how best to manage the issue.
 Experience has shown us that this message needs to be continually reinforced, even with larger business and more experienced and financially astute business owners.
 As a business grows the chances are the volume of transactions and the complexity of the cash flow life cycle will increase dramatically, and accountants need to be prepared to proactively step in and advise their clients about how best to put in place the necessary safeguards to manage their cash flow effectively.

 This is no laughing matter, and accountants need to reinforce the importance to business owners of their duties as directors (more information on this can be found at Companies House).
 We have personally seen examples where clients have approached us with perfectly profitable businesses that had either overstretched themselves or had hit a bit of a bump in trading who simply had mismanaged (or is some cases completely ignored) their management of cash within the business.